yuchiu/Slack-Clone/readme.md

 ### Server (Development)

-- populate postgres with sample data in server/seed(Optional)
+- populate postgres with sample data in server/seed
+  it is required to initialize first demo team that all new registered user joins
   seed configuration & data is in dir ./server/seed

   ```npm ./server